 Most of the deposits are closely associated with certain sedimentary features.
-Layers of ore lie essentially parallel to the bedding; most of the deposits occur in the thicker parts and commonly near the base of these sandstone lenses; the trend of the long direction of the deposits and the trend of the ore rolls in the sandstone are roughly parallel to the trend of the fossil logs in the sandstone and to the average or resultant dip of the cross-bedding in the sandstone.
-These relations strongly suggest the primary structures in the sediments were instrumental in localizing most of the ore deposits.
+Layers of ore lie essentially parallel to the bedding; most of the deposits occur in the thicker parts and commonly near the base of the sandstone lenses; the trend of the long direction of the deposits and the trend of the ore rolls in the sandstone are roughly parallel to the trend of the fossil logs in the sandstone and to the average or resultant dip of the cross-bedding in the sandstone.
+These relations strongly suggest that primary structures in the sediments were instrumental in localizing most of the ore deposits.

 Recent investigations have revealed new data bearing on the origin of the ores (Waters and Granger, 1953).
-Below the zone of oxidation some of the ore consists chiefly of oxides, such as pitchblende and low-valent oxides of vanadium, and small quantities of sulfides such as pyrite, bornite, galena, and chalcopyrite; fully oxidized and fully hydrated minerals are either rare or non-existent.
+Below the zone of oxidation some of the ore consists chiefly of oxides, such as pitchblende and low-valent oxides of vanadium, and small quantities of sulfides such as pyrite, bornite, galena, and chalcopyrite; fully oxidized and fully hydrated minerals are either rare or nonexistent.
 A hard variety of uraninite, previously reported only from hydrothermal deposits, has been found in the Gray Daun mine in San Juan County, Utah (Rasor, 1952), and in the Happy Jack mine in White Canyon, Utah.
-Studies of lead-uranium ratios in ores from the Colorado Plateau indicate that, regardless of where or in what formation found, all the ores are of roughly the same age, and this age is no older than latest Cretaceous (Stieff and Stern, 1952).
-Some geologists believe field relations in pre-Morrison formations at White Canyon (Benson, and others, 1952) and Temple Mountain in Utah, indicate that the deposits may be genetically related to faults and fractures.
-At the Rajah mine near Roc Creek in Colorado, ore occurs along a fault and horsetails out into the wall rock.
+Studies of lead-uranium ratios in ores from the Colorado Plateau indicate that, regardless of where or in what formation the ores are found, all are of roughly the same age, and this age is no older than latest Cretaceous (Stieff and Stern, 1952).
+In pre-Morrison formations at White Canyon (Benson, and others, 1952) and Temple Mountain in Utah, some geologists believe field relations indicate that the deposits may be genetically related to faults and fractures.
+At the Rajah mine near Roc Creek, Colo., ore occurs along a fault and horsetails out into the wall rock.